-Sophie and Gonzalo’s Village Underground wedding in Shoreditch, London
+Sophie and Gonzalo’s Village Underground wedding in Shoreditch London

 If you’re having a Village Underground Wedding in Shoreditch, your last portrait of the night should definitely be in front of a picture of a horse in a paddling pool, with a shopping trolley thrown in for good measure.
 We obviously took portraits that just focused on Sophie and Gonzalo, but I definitely loved that they were up for this tongue in cheek homage to East London.

 Sophie and Gonzalo were a dream to work with.
 They were warm and welcoming and their warehouse wedding was amazingly good fun.
 From their lovely traditional Greek ceremony (where Sophie got the giggles!) to the energy of the dance-floor (watch out for crowd surfing and the absolutely brilliant Faithettes).
 It was a really enjoyable day.
+I love a winter wedding and this one was so much fun.

 “It was so much fun on the day and I think you can see and feel that through the photos.
 The pictures are amazing” – Sophie and Gonzalo